 2. You consider more than one place your home

 You don’t understand how someone can have only one home when there are thousands of cities out there that can easily become your second, fourth, or even eighth home!
-Ah, all of the places you can live.
-You love imagining yourself waking up in your favorite city, knowing that once you wanted change, you know where you’d go- another one of the many cities you consider your home.
+Ah, all of the places you can live in.
+You love imagining yourself waking up in your favorite city, knowing that once you wanted to change, you know where you’d go- another one of the many cities you consider your home.

-You also have a second sense for knowing if you’ll like a city or not almost right away.
+You also have a second sense of knowing if you’ll like a city or not almost right away.
 Some of the time, a city will sweep you right off of your feet when you least expect it, and you’ll be falling head over heels for a place you’ve come to love.
 Almost right away I can tell if I can picture myself living in a certain city.
 When I landed in Copenhagen and saw everyone biking everywhere, I immediately knew that this was the type of lifestyle I would love to immerse myself in for an extended period of time.

 A new pair of expensive shoes?
 But that could be a round trip flight ticket in Europe!
-A Starbucks coffee?
+Starbucks coffee?
 That’s a whole meal right there in Southeast Asia!
 I usually find myself weighing the value on what I’d rather spend- and I always choose travel.
 For me, I know that I would get a lot more out of a plane ticket somewhere than I would on something I may ruin (Stains love me.
 And so do broken zippers).

 If you get total fulfillment on paying for experiences over anything else, travel may be calling your name.
 You would rather buy one big thing, such as a plane ticket, than many small things.
 Travel is a long term investment that will slowly pay you back- with knowledge, experiences, and an understanding of the world that you can’t learn in a textbook, or anywhere else.